From Dark Radiation to Dark Energy: Unified Cosmological Evolution in K-essence Models: K-Essence Models in Cosmology

 \subsection{Early-Time Evolution and BBN Constraints}

 In the early Universe, when the scale factor satisfies \( a \ll 1 \), the kinetic term is much larger than its present value, i.e., \( X \gg X_0 \).
-Under this approximation, the asymptotic behavior of the solution becomes:
+In order to obtain constrains to the field from this epoch we will assume from now on that the quadratic Lagrangian \eqref{scherrer} is exact for all the relevant scales and not only an approximation for $X$ close to $X_0$ (See \cite{Csillag:2025gnz} for a theoretical motivation of the quadratic kinetic Lagrangian).
+As equation \eqref{noether} is exact, substituting $F_X$ we obtain